sana-ccrc/PyEarthTools/docs/api/pipeline/pipeline_index.md

 This is the Pipeline package which forms a part of the [PyEarthTools package](https://github.com/ACCESS-Community-Hub/PyEarthTools).

 The rest of this page contains reference information for the components of the Pipeline package.
-The entire data API docs can be viewed at [Pipeline API Docs](pipeline_api.md).
+The Pipeline API docs can be viewed at [Pipeline API Docs](pipeline_api.md).

 |  Module              |       Purpose                        |   API Docs     |
 |----------------------|--------------------------------------|----------------|